Stitch07/godfather/CONTRIBUTING.md

 3. Build Godfather using `yarn build`.
 4. Run all TypeORM migrations using `yarn typeorm migration:run`.
 5. Start the bot, with complete database support!

+## Running Godfather on Docker (recommended)

+1. Install [Docker].
+2. Make a `.env` file referencing `.env.example`.
+3. Run `docker-compose up` to start the bot in development mode.
+4. The bot runs in watch-mode, and will compile and reboot on every TS file change.

 ## Credits